 A Beautiful Setting for Your Experience

-Walking or driving through West Hollywood to the corner of Santa Monica Boulevard and Harper Avenue to your therapy appointment is so convenient.
+Driving through Palm Springs to the corner of East Tahquitz Canyon Way and East Arenas Road to your therapy appointment is so convenient.

-We have lots of therapists at 8235 Santa Monica Boulevard!
-Dotted by vibrant restaurants, coffee shops, and retail stores, our colorful little village is characterized by acceptance, creativity, and inclusion.
+Downtown Palm Springs is dotted by vibrant restaurants, coffee shops, and retail stores.
+Our colorful desert village is characterized by acceptance, creativity, and inclusion.

 It’s a good start to feeling safe and supported in your therapy experience!